-\textbf{Driving Gridworld.} For a more complex sequential decision-making task, to thoroughly evaluate Contribution~\ref{contribution:1} and ~\ref{contribution:2}, we introduce a gridworld driving environment (see \cref{fig:two-obstacles-results} for an example frame) in the spirit of the AI safety gridworlds~\parencite{leike2017aiSafetyGridworlds}.
-A state is a five column image, where the first and second columns represent a two-lane road, the outer two columns represent a ditch, and the last column as a speedometer displaying values from $0$ to $3$.
-The agent's car is on the bottom row of the image and the world shifts down as the car drives forward.
-The height of the image represents how far ahead the driver can see.
-An obstacle randomly appears on the new parts of the road revealed when the car moves forward.
-To keep the number of states in the gridworld small, only one obstacle can be present on both the left and right halves of the gridworld at a time, and we use a vision range of two.
-The car's speed limit is the vision range plus one so that they can ``overdrive'' their vision by one unit.
+\textbf{Driving Gridworld.} For a more complex sequential decision-making task, to thoroughly evaluate Contribution~\ref{contribution:1} and ~\ref{contribution:2}, we introduce a gridworld driving environment (see \cref{fig:two-obstacles-results}), inspired by AI safety gridworlds~\parencite{leike2017aiSafetyGridworlds}.
+The state is a five-column image: two center columns for a two-lane road, two outer columns for road shoulders, and the last column as a speedometer displaying values from $0$ to $3$.
+The agent's car is at the bottom, with the world shifting downward as it moves forward.
+The image height determines the agent’s vision range.
+To limit state complexity, only one obstacle can exist on each half of the gridworld at a time, and the vision range is two.
+The speed limit is set to the vision range plus one, allowing the agent to ``overdrive'' its vision by one unit.
 The agent has five actions: change lane left, change lane right, accelerate, brake, and cruise.
-Accelerate and brake increases or decreases the car's speed by one unit, respectively.
-The car always moves according to its current speed, so the impact of accelerating or braking on the distance the car travels is only felt in later time steps.
-The car changes lanes one space at a time and changing lanes requires momentum so the car must not be stopped and it travels forward by one fewer space than it would otherwise.
-The car's speed or position does not change if the agent chooses to cruise.

-The agent's goal is to drive as far from their starting location as possible.
-As there is no fixed destination, the task is naturally represented as a continuing MDP.
-The agent receives a reward of $+1$ for each space it moves forward, $-2$ for each ditch space it moves over, and $-2$ times the current speed of the car when it drives over an obstacle.
+Acceleration and braking adjust speed by one unit, affecting future movement.
+Lane changes require momentum.
+Cruising maintains the current lane and speed.
+The goal is to maximize distance traveled, as the task is a continuing MDP.
+Rewards are $+1$ per forward movement, $-2$ per off-road space, and $-2$ times the car’s speed for hitting an obstacle.

-We investigate how our algorithm reacts to novel situations by restricting obstacles to the two ditches in the familiar MDP and allowing them to appear on the road in the novel MDP.
-We build our ensemble belief by training 2000 neural networks to mimic the familiar MDP's reward function and each $k$-of-$N$ CFR instance (where $k \in \set{1, 2, 4, 5, 10, 20}$ and $N = 20$) is represented by the last policy generated after 100 iterations.
+We investigate how our algorithm reacts to novel situations by restricting obstacles to off-road columns in the familiar MDP and allowing them to appear on the road in the novel MDP.

-\cref{fig:two-obstacles-results} shows that the more robust policies drive slower, and drive over obstacles both less frequently and at slower speeds in the novel MDP, reflecting intuitively cautious driving behavior.
-The non-robust policies in contrast almost always drive at full speed, matching their behavior with the familiar MDP.
+\cref{fig:two-obstacles-results} shows that more robust policies drive slower, and drive over obstacles both less frequently and at slower speeds in the novel MDP, reflecting intuitively cautious driving behavior.
+Meanwhile, the non-robust policies almost always drive at full speed, matching their behavior with the familiar MDP.